VitalijsP/VitalijsP/README.md

 https://www.linkedin.com/in/vitalijs-piskunovs/
 vitalijs.piskunovs@gmail.com

-- ⚡ Interesting facts about me: I'm a eye care professional.
-I'm a basguitar player at folk/metal band 'Green Novice' (https://greennovice.bandcamp.com)
+- ⚡ Interesting facts about me: I'm a eye care professional and I'm a basguitar player at folk/metal band 'Green Novice'.
+So, check this out: https://greennovice.bandcamp.com
--->